rom-rb/rom-rb.org/source/learn/sql/queries.html.md

 end
 ```

-In basic case, which is selecting unqualified columns using their canonical names,
+In a basic case, which is selecting unqualified columns using their canonical names,
 a list of symbols is all you need.
 Schemas and their attributes are useful in more
 complex cases, so it's beneficial to know that you can use them in `select` method.